Xuan Zhao 赵轩

 There is nothing so practical as a good theory. — Kurt Lewin

 Xuan Zhao is a Ph.D. candidate in social psychology at Brown University.
 She graduated from Zhejiang University in 2011 with first-class honors from Chu Kochen College.
 She was an exchange scholar at Stanford's Department of Psychology (Winter & Spring 2015) and a Semester At Sea student (Spring 2011).

 Working with Dr. Bertram Malle at Brown and Dr. Hyowon Gweon at Stanford, I employ various methodologies from social, developmental, and cognitive psychology to study fundamental processes underlying social perception and interaction, such as perspective taking, empathy, and human-robot interaction.

-My primary line of research focuses on the question: "What makes people more likely to take others' perspectives?”
-Questions I would like to explore in my future research include: How do people connect?
+My primary line of research examines: "What makes people more likely to take others' perspectives?”
+Questions I explore in my current and upcoming research include: How do people connect?
 How can we promote ethical and prosocial behaviors?
 How to make people see each other as full human beings?
 And, after all, what makes a human uniquely human—as opposed to robots, animals, or instruments for special purposes?

 Psychology in the Society:

 Being a social psychologist is my way of more deeply understanding the world and trying to make it a better place.
 Considering teaching an integral part of my scholarship, I designed and taught "Leading with Empathy", a pre-college course at Brown Leadership Institute which examines potential connections between social psychology and social innovation; I also TA-ed undergraduate psychology courses at Brown and an MBA course at Stanford.
 Striving for real-world applications of—and inspirations for—psychological research, I took additional training in acting, persuasive communication, and conflict resolution, and once co-designed a mobile app aiming to promote people's awareness of and engagement in grassroots philanthropy in China.